How to: Install Assemblies in the Global Assembly Cache

 The following is an example of MyDlls.gac, which lists three files to install into the global assembly cache:

 \Program Files\MyApp\MyDll1.Dll \Program Files\MyApp\MyDll2.Dll \Program Files\MyApp\MyDll3.Dll

-If you delete the .gac text file from the Windows directory, the files that it listed will be removed from the global assembly cache the next time that you run your application.
+If you delete the .gac text file from the Windows directory, the files it listed will be removed from the global assembly cache the next time you run your application.

 If you update the .gac text file, the .NET Compact Framework will update the files in the global assembly cache accordingly.

-You cannot load assemblies with the same name.
-You must either change the names of the DLLs, or if the DLLs are strong named, put them in the global assembly cache and use the Load method with a full strong name.
+You cannot load assemblies by the same name.
+You must either change the names of the DLLs, or if the DLLs are strong named, place them in the global assembly cache and use the Load method with a full strong name.